CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_registration.md

 •	Reduces the number of roaming agreements (1 agreement instead of several bilateral contracts – one per operation).
 •	Allows to add or remove operations from the network without terminating the current agreement or issuing amendments, enabling new tenants to benefit from already active roaming agreements.

-## Use cases covered by IOP
+## `Use cases covered by IOP`

 OCPI features are composed by several use cases that a CPO can choose to implement or not when connecting to an operator.

-In case of connection to GIREVE, here is the list of use cases that a CPO can implement :
+In case of connection to Gireve, here is the list of use cases that a CPO can implement :

 ### Technical Use cases